In 2010, Liberty celebrated 200 years of worship and service on the banks of the Olentangy River.

 In 1810, eight members of the Thomas & Sarah Cellar extended family, plus Leonard Monroe, organized Liberty Presbyterian Church.
 For its first 26 years, Liberty shared a pastor and Session with the Presbyterian congregations in Delaware and Radnor.

 By the late 1960s, the growth of Columbus’ suburbs began to impact the church; the congregation continued to increase over the next three decades, culminating in the building of our Barn sanctuary (1995), which changed Liberty into a large regional church.
+In addition, the Carriage House was built in 2009, for children’s and adult classes.
+Fearing Hall was fully renovated in 2020, in memory of Liberty member Doris Fearing.
+This stand-alone building hosts everyone from AA to youth and adult classes.
 Embracing, integrating and shaping our fast-changing community is Liberty’s great opportunity over the next twenty-five years.

 As we look forward to our third century, Liberty is committed to deepening our Christian discipleship particularly in the areas of mission, ministry with children & youth, and adult spiritual growth.